Think Inside the Box (What It Is and When to Do It)

 Today you're going to learn how think inside the box--and why it's such a good idea in the first place.

-The Downsides of Outside-the-Box Thinking
+The Downsides of Thinking Outside the Box

 But first, let's discuss the dangers of the more common type of thinking--thinking outside of the box.
 According to the Harvard Business Review, there are actually some very good reasons that traditional brainstorming / outside-the box thinking doesn't work.

 If someone tells me to do this, it's usually because they're frustrated with the situation.
 They don't like the outcomes, and so they bellow to those around them that they need to be more creative.
 What they're really saying is that they don't understand why what's in front of them in not materializing what they originally envisioned.
 And so they want other people to think outside the box to come up with new ideas.